nalgeon/sqlean/docs/text.md

 # text: String Functions

 Additional string functions for SQLite.
 Adapted from [extension-functions.c](https://sqlite.org/contrib/) by Liam Healy.
+Currently available for Linux and macOS only.

 Provides following functions: